erichseamon/RFclimatePaper/README.md

 All data is found within the /data folder.

-seamon_dissertation_dataload.R.
-This file loads all data dynamically from github into R. This script is run automatically within each appendix Rmarkdown (located in the appendices folder)

 /RMA_originaldata: Original .txt files for insurance loss claims, by year, for the entire United States.

  - Contains a .csv and a .txt file.
 Both files contain the same data but in differing formats.